juliamertz/affinity-nixos/readme.md

 # Affinity wine nix configuration

-#### This module does a few things to greatly simplify the process of installing Affinity applications on linux
+#### This flake does a few things to greatly simplify the process of installing Affinity applications on linux
 - Build and install [ElementalWarrior's Wine fork](https://gitlab.winehq.org/ElementalWarrior)
 - Create and set up a wine prefix if it doesn't already exist
 - Provide binaries to easily launch Affinity applications: `affinity-designer`, `affinity-photo` and `affinity-publisher`